Promoting Civic Discourse in North American Library Systems

 Public libraries—present in nearly every community across North America—are uniquely positioned to advance these efforts.

-To help reverse this trend, the Urban Libraries Council (ULC) is proud to launch a new initiative: Promoting Civic Discourse in North American Library Systems, in partnership with Everyday Democracy.
+To help reverse this trend, the Urban Libraries Council (ULC) has launched a new initiative: Promoting Civic Discourse in North American Library Systems, in partnership with Everyday Democracy.
 This work is made possible through a multi-year $182,000 grant from the American Arbitration Association–International Centre for Dispute Resolution (AAA-ICDR) Foundation.

-Together, the Urban Libraries Council and Everyday Democracy will train up to 50 library leaders in multi-partial facilitation—a dialogue approach that promotes balance, equity, and inclusion by encouraging multiple viewpoints, addressing power imbalances, and challenging dominant narratives.
+Together, the Urban Libraries Council and Everyday Democracy are training 50 library leaders in multi-partial facilitation—a dialogue approach that promotes balance, equity, and inclusion by encouraging multiple viewpoints, addressing power imbalances, and challenging dominant narratives.

 The goal is to strengthen community bonds and create more inclusive, participatory public spaces.
 Trained librarians will go on to host community conversations in up to 12 cities across North America, engaging more than 300 participants in thoughtful dialogue on pressing local issues.